AsherJingkongChen/openai-client-cli/docs/manual-help.md

           The file path where the API response will be stored.
           The program will attempt the following steps to successfully store the response:
            1. Export the output to the provided file path <OUTPUT_FILE_PATH>.
-           2. Export the output to stdout (to the terminal or piped to another program).
+           2. Export the output to the standard output.
            3. Exit the program with a non-zero return code.

   -p, --parameter-file <PARAM_FILE_PATH>